Mi-V-Soft-RISC-V/miv-rv32-bare-metal-examples/miv-rv32-coreuartapb-tx-rx/README.md

 This will allow you to attach the release mode executable as the memory initialization client in Libero when you want to execute it from non-volatile memory.

+### Renode Emulation

+The CoreUARTapb example can be run using Renode.
+A new window will open displaying the UART console messages.
+Any characters typed into this window will be echoed back on the console.

+The following configuration can be launched using miv-rv32-coreuartapb-tx-rx renode start-platform-and-debug.launch:

+ - miv-rv32i-release

 ## Silicon revision dependencies
 This example is tested on PolarFire MPF300TS device.